 But is this what depression is like for you?
 It makes many of us irritable, waste more time, and isolate.
 And better concentration?
 Yeah, right.

 Both Rottenberg and Jung would acknowledge this.
 The purpose of low mood can go awry, for many reasons, including stress, anxiety and lack of sleep.
 If any of these are present, the natural course of a meaningful low mood can go wrong.
-This kind of situation could account for what Rottenberg calls deep depression, the disabling kind, as opposed to shallow depression, which can be more productive.
+This kind of blockage could account for what Rottenberg calls deep depression, the disabling kind, as opposed to shallow depression, which can be more productive.

-Depression swoops in to compensate and try to get us to slow down and mediate expectations.
-Whether it’s effective or not isn’t the point.
+Depression visits to try to convince us to slow down and mediate expectations.
+But we don’t listen anymore.

 Further, depression might have been more effective in a tribe of 75 than it is in a country of 300 million.
 We no longer have the community support that it might have originally engendered.

 We can’t be naïve about this.
-But an awareness of its original purpose can help us to deal with it more effectively.
+But an awareness of its original purpose can still help us to deal with it more effectively.

 Even in cases where there is a significant biological component, a less pathologizing approach to depression can help to ease it.